seruva19/mecchi/README.md

 # Mecchi

+## Disclaimer

+This project is not dead, I'll resume active work on it in 2025.
+Unfortunately, I've had limited free time in 2024.
+If anyone uses this project (I don't think so), thanks for your patience!

 ## Vision

 Mecchi is an attempt to build an AI-powered node-based web audio editor with the long-term goal of evolving into a full-featured modular open-source DAW designed for creating generative music content 😀